Minimum railway curve radius: Couplings

 Not all couplers can handle very short radii.
-This is particularly true of the European buffer and chain couplers, where the buffers extend the length of the rail car body.
-For a line with a maximum speed of 60 km/h, buffer-and-chain couplers increase the minimum radius to around 150 m.
-As narrow-gauge railways, tramways, and rapid transit systems normally do not interchange with mainline railways, instances of these types of railway in Europe often use bufferless central couplers and build to a tighter standard.
+This is particularly true of the European buffers and chain couplers, where the buffers extend the length of the rail car body.
+For a line with a maximum speed of 60 km/h, buffers increase the minimum radius to around 150 m.
+As narrow-gauge railways, tramways, and rapid transit systems normally do not interchange with mainline railways, in Europe these often use bufferless central couplers and build to a tighter standard.

 Train lengths

 A long heavy freight train, especially those with wagons of mixed loading, may struggle on short radius curves, as the drawgear forces may pull intermediate wagons off the rails.
 Common solutions include: